 - Be assigned as an Approver for an Approval Process (and therefore be allowed temporary access to private content to fulfill the approval request)

 - Create, edit, publish or delete site content.

 - Create or assign Approval Processes.

-Authors have all privileges of standard users in addition to the ability to create, edit, publish and delete any site content and view limited areas of the Management Console.
+Authors have all the privileges of standard users in addition to the ability to create, edit, and publish any site content and view limited areas of the Management Console.

 In addition to standard user privileges, Authors can:

 - Create, edit, and publish any site content.

 - View limited areas of the Management Console (including the Category Manager, Site Explorer & Site Reports).

 - Use the Patrol moderation feature for public sites allowing public editing.

 - Delete site content